 The B.A. in Liberal Studies provides a general education in the areas of humanities, social sciences, mathematics, and natural sciences.
-Offered through of The College of Arts and Sciences, Syracuse University’s founding college, the degree provides the skills and knowledge that today’s employers seek.
+Offered through The College of Arts and Sciences, Syracuse University’s founding college, the degree provides the skills and knowledge that today’s employers seek.

 - Fully develop your intellectual capacities—including critical thinking and problem solving

 - Achieve an informed understanding of the world